Is Notre Dame a Jesuit?

 Although Notre Dame is a primarily Holy Cross institution, it is home to a handful of Jesuit priests who believe the two missions align well enough to live, work and attend classes. … Edward Sorin later used with his Holy Cross brothers when he founded Notre Dame in 1842.

-What is the difference between a Jesuit school and a Catholic school?
+What is the difference between a Catholic University and a Jesuit university?

 A Jesuit school is always Catholic, but a Catholic school isn’t always Jesuit.
 In other words, Jesuit schools are under the Catholic umbrella, but they’re a sub-category, and they’re typically considered more liberal (at least religiously, if not politically) than other Catholic schools.